PROBLEM

 Is this always true?

 Nope!
-Think about it: if was a regular number and *had* an inverse, we could multiply both sides by to get .
+Think about it: if A was a regular number and had an inverse, we could multiply both sides by A−1 to get B=C.

-But with matrices, might not have an inverse!
+But with matrices, A might not have an inverse!

 STEP 4